adku1173/acoupipe/docs/source/contents/datasets/miracle.rst

    :linenos:
    :end-before: dpath

 The generator yields one sample at a time as a dictionary, including helper fields ``idx`` and ``seeds`` to keep data generation reproducible when running in parallel.

 Example sourcemaps
 ------------------

-The resulting plots for different scenarios can look like this:

 .. figure:: ../../_static/exp_sourcemap_example.png
     :width: 750
     :align: center

-API reference: :class:`acoupipe.datasets.experimental.DatasetMIRACLE`